ideanotionadmin/ideapress/README.md

 <h3>4.6 default.html</h3>

-This is the default container page for the MetroPress App.
+This is the default container page for the IdeaPress App.
 <br/><br/><br/>
 <h2>5 Components</h2>

-This section will provide details on the main feature components that constitute MetroPress.
+This section will provide details on the main feature components that constitute IdeaPress.
 <h3>5.1 Modules</h3>

 Modularization emphasizes separating the functionality of a program into independent, interchangeable modules, such that each contains everything necessary to execute only one aspect of the desired functionality.
-MetroPress modules are designed and developed following this paradigm.
+IdeaPress modules are designed and developed following this paradigm.
 It represents a separation of concerns, and improves maintainability by enforcing logical boundaries between components.